 - Give each student one book and one handout.
 The students will use the handout to record their response to the books.
 You can download the handout I made here.

 - Tell students to write the name of the book on their handout.

 - Tell students to read the summary on the back cover of the book and then open the book and start reading from the first page.
 I set a timer and gave my students 2 minutes to read.

-- When the 2 minutes is up, have the students record on their handout if they want to continue reading the book (on my handout, students just circle “yes,” “no,” or “maybe”).
+- When the 2 minutes is up, have the students record on their handout if they want to continue reading the book.
+(I intentionally made my handout VERY simple—students just circle “yes,” “no,” or “maybe”).

 - Students pass their books to the student sitting next to them.
 You’ll have to figure out the best method for passing based on the desk arrangement in your classroom, but it should all be fine as long as each student has a new book in their hands!

 - Repeat this procedure until each student has looked at several books.

 After we finished the Book Pass, I gave my students about 10 minutes of free reading time so they could get started on reading their new books.
-Of course, some of them were already reading other books, so they decided to finish those books first.
+Of course, some of them were already reading other books and wanted to finish those books first.
 But I told the students to keep their handouts, so they now have a list of books they want to read after they finish their current ones.